Sakshi166s/Pizza-sales-dashboard/README.md

 # Objective -

-   To determine the total revenue.
-To analyze the customer trends in sales , top selling pizza , average number of Pizza order , peak time sales .
+   To find the total revenue.
+To analyze the customer preferences with the help of puzza category, pizza size , top selling pizza .
+Identify trends in peak time sales .

    ![image alt](https://github.com/Sakshi166s/Pizza-sales-dashboard/blob/904a99ff2e45c0449a8a846019e5bbab5e8c5ccf/Dashboard.png)